 In Reggio Apennines it is possible to find some red giant benches of the world circuit Big Bench Community Project.
 They are off-scale attractions, placed in particularly panoramic places, according to the project born in 2009 from an idea of the American designer Chris Bangle.
 The concept lies in the change of perspective given by the size of the bench, which makes people feel like a child, able to marvel at the beauty of the landscape, stopping to look at it with a more curious look.
 There are four Big Benches in this area: in Ligonchio, in Baiso, on Mount Fosola and in Castellarano.
 We will visit three of them, with an itinerary surrounded by nature, between hills and ridges, in the UNESCO MaB Reserve of the Tuscan-Emilian Apennines.

-Returning back to car, it is recommended a lunch break in a Restaurant or a typical “trattoria”, to enjoy some local dishes, such as fried dumplings with local meats, tortelli with herbs or potatoes, meats and traditional cheeses.
+Returning back to the car, a lunch break is recommended in a Restaurant or a typical “trattoria”, to enjoy some local dishes, such as fried dumplings with local meats, tortelli with herbs or potatoes, meats and traditional cheeses.

 In the second part of the day we move with a short trip of about 30 minutes by car, from Baiso to the Big Bench in mount Fosola, that can be reached from the village of Felina, in the municipality of Castelnovo nei Monti.

 From Felina we go in the village of Tegge, next to Felina and stop the car here.
 From Tegge it is possible to reach the bench with a walk of 30 minutes gently uphill, along a driveway.
-It is recommended to use the geolocation on the official website to understand exactly where to park.
+Using the geolocation on the official website is recommended to understand exactly where to park.
 We have to pass the small villages of Tegge and Cantigalli, then continue until the asphalt road ends.
 There are signs indicating the Big Bench.
 It is possible, if you have time and are trained, to reach Mount Fosola from the Castle of Carpineti, along the Spallanzani Path, but in this case you have to consider a walk of about 1 hour and a half to go, and the same time to return.

-At this point, it is recommended to dine in one of the restaurants in the area, in Felina, Castelnovo ne'Monti or surroundings, and then stay overnight and leave the next day to discover the third giant bench.
+At this point, it is recommended to dine in one of the restaurants in the area, in Felina, Castelnovo ne'Monti or nearby areas, and then stay overnight and leave the next day to discover the third giant bench.

 We head to Ligonchio, a charming village in the municipality of Ventasso, moving along the SP 18 from Busana, for a visit to the third Big Bench of this itinerary.